Epistle to Diognetus: Contents

 The 10th chapter breaks off in mid thought.
 When the text resumes, the epistolary style has been abandoned and the final two chapters resemble a peroration.
-They are often considered to be later additions from the 3rd-century.
+They are often considered to be later additions from the 3rd century.
 Some have attributed them to Hippolytus, based on similarities of thought and style.
 J.B.
 Lightfoot suggested that the final two chapters may have been written by Pantaenus in the mid-late second century.

+Theology

+Some scholars believe the epistle is one of the earliest Church writings after the New Testament that portrays a forensic view of justification, describing Jesus as having "took upon Himself our sins", in a "sweet exchange" where "the iniquity of many should be concealed in One Righteous Man, and the righteousness of One should justify many that are iniquitous!"
+(Diognetus, chapter IX):

+And when our iniquity had been fully accomplished, and it had been made perfectly manifest that punishment and death were expected as its recompense [...]

+He hated us not, neither rejected us, nor bore us malice, but was long-suffering and patient, and in pity for us took upon Himself our sins, and Himself parted with His own Son as a ransom for us, the holy for the lawless, the guileless for the evil, the just for the unjust For what else but His righteousness would have covered our sins?

+In whom was it possible for us lawless and ungodly men to have been justified, save only in the Son of God?

+O the sweet exchange, O the inscrutable creation, O the unexpected benefits; that the iniquity of many should be concealed in One Righteous Man, and the righteousness of One should justify many that are iniquitous!

 Possible identification

 In 1947 Paulus Andriessen suggested that the Epistle to Diognetus is to be identified with the Apology of Quadratus of Athens, mentioned by Eusebius in his Church History.
 Eusebius not only mentions this Apology, but also provides a fragment of its contents.
 This fragment is not present in the text of the Epistle which has survived.
 The manuscript of this text, however, does not show the full text but has a gap.
 In 1966 Edgar J. Goodspeed wrote that the identification of the Epistle with the Apology mentioned by Eusebius is an ingenious theory.
 Goodspeed considered it improbable however, also stating that the fragment does not fit the gap.

-More recently, Michael W. Holmes has called Andriessen's proposal "intriguing": while admitting that Epistle to Diognetus does not contain the only quotation known from Quadratus's work, Holmes defends this identification by noting "there is a gap between 7.6 and 7.7 into which it would fit very well."
+In 2006, Michael W. Holmes has called Andriessen's proposal "intriguing": while admitting that Epistle to Diognetus does not contain the only quotation known from Quadratus's work, Holmes defends this identification by noting "there is a gap between 7.6 and 7.7 into which it would fit very well."